 A Standing Ovation Earned

-By the final bars of “We Both Reached for the Gun,” the cast stood arm in arm, faces aglow.
-The applause wasn’t polite—it was an exalted roar from an audience utterly entranced.
-Chicago at Montecasino isn’t merely a revival; it’s a reinvigoration of everything that makes live theatre magic.
-With powerhouse performances, a live orchestra that crackles in every chord, and a creative team firing on all cylinders, this is the theatrical event of 2025.
-Consider it criminal to miss.
+By the finale the cast stood arm in arm, faces aglow.
+The applause wasn’t polite — it was an exalted roar from an audience utterly entranced.
+Chicago – The Musical at Montecasino isn’t merely a revival; it’s a reinvigoration of everything that makes live theatre magic.
+With powerhouse performances, a live orchestra that maximises every chord, and a creative team firing on all cylinders, this is the theatrical event of 2025.
+Consider it criminal to miss

 Montecasino’s Teatro